 Since the arguments in Smith and Cureton arose, there has been even more control exerted by the NCAA due to the significant impacts it has on universities.
 One primary impact comes from the revenue college athletics brings.
 As previously mentioned, the NCAA distributes 60% of over \$850 million in revenue to its member institutions each year.
-Further, many universities' athletics departments significant income through generate ticket sales. merchandise, donations, and a variety of other incomegenerating activities.
-In 2010-11, The University of Alabama and Penn State University each earned over \$31 million in net income.
-In all, thirteen athletics departments \$10 million, and thirty-five athletics earned over departments earned over \$1 million in net income in 2010-11 143
+140 Further, many universities' athletics departments generate significant income through ticket sales, merchandise, donations, and a variety of other income-generating activities.
+141 In 2010-11, The University of Alabama and Penn State University each earned over \$31 million in net income.
+142 In all, thirteen athletics departments earned over \$10 million, and thirty-five athletics departments earned over \$1 million in net income in 2010-11.

 Outside of a financial impact, success in big-time college athletics can also positively impact universities as a whole by causing a dramatically increase in undergraduate applications to the school.
-This phenomenon has been noted for years, dating back to the 30% increase in applicants http://businessofcollegesports.com/2012/03/21/highest-net-incomeamongst-athletics-departments/ (listing each NCAA member institution that earned a profit in 2010-11, calculated by subtracting their reported expenses from reported revenues).
+144 This phenomenon has been amongst-athletics-departments/ (listing each NCAA member institution that earned a profit in 2010-11, calculated by subtracting their reported expenses from reported revenues).
+Id.